Chewy Pumpkin Molasses Cookies

 Pumpkin Molasses Cookie Ingredients:

-- Sugar: I used granulated sugar for the batter but feel free to swap it for brown sugar if you prefer.
-For rolling the dough in I would stick to granulated sugar
+- SUGAR: I used granulated sugar for the batter but feel free to swap it for brown sugar if you prefer.
+For rolling the dough in I would stick to granulated sugar.
+1 cup for the cookie batter and ⅓ cup for rolling cookies in

-- Pumpkin puree: pure pumpkin purée is what I use either homemade or canned.
-Just be sure that its pure pumpkin and not pumpkin pie filling.
+- PUMPKIN PUREE: Pure pumpkin purée is what I use - canned is best as it has less extra moisture than homemade.
+Just be sure that it’s pure pumpkin and not pumpkin pie filling.
 The pumpkin helps keep these cookies wonderfully moist, even days after baking.

 How to Make Chewy Pumpkin Molasses Cookies